SciLifeLab/TIDDIT/README.md

 TIDDIT may be fine-tuned by altering these optional parameters:

-	-o	output prefix(default=output)

-	-i	paired reads maximum allowed insert size.
-Pairs aligning on the same chr at a distance higher than this are considered candidates for SV (default= 99.9th percentile of insert size)

-	-d	expected reads orientations, possible values "innie" (-> <-) or "outtie" (<- ->).
-		Default: major orientation within the dataset

-	-p	Minimum number of supporting pairs in order to call a variation event (default 3)

-	-r	Minimum number of supporting split reads to call a small variant (default 3)

-	-q	Minimum mapping quality to consider an alignment (default= 5)

-	-Q	Minimum regional mapping quality (default 20)

-	-n	the ploidy of the organism,(default = 2)

-	-e	clustering distance parameter, discordant pairs closer than this distance are considered to belong to the same variant(default = sqrt(insert-size*2)*12)

-	-l	min-pts parameter (default=3),must be set >= 2

-	-s	Number of reads to sample when computing library statistics(default=25000000)

-	-z	minimum variant size (default=100), variants smaller than this will not be printed ( z < 10 is not recomended)

-	--force_ploidy	force the ploidy to be set to -n across the entire genome (i.e skip coverage normalisation of chromosomes)

-	--no_cluster	Run only the TIDDIT signal extraction

-	--debug		rerun the tiddit clustering procedure

-	--n_mask	exclude regions from coverage calculation if they contain more than this fraction of N (default = 0.5)

-	--ref		reference fasta, used for GC correction and for reading cram

-	--p_ratio	minimum discordant pair/normal pair ratio at the breakpoint junction(default=0.2)

-	--r_ratio	minimum split read/coverage ratio at the breakpoint junction(default=0.1)

 output:

 TIDDIT SV module produces three output files, a vcf file containing SV calls, a tab file describing the coverage across the genome in bins of size 50 bp, and a tab file dscribing the estimated ploidy and coverage across each contig.

-Useful settings:

-In noisy datasets you may get too many small variants.
-If this is the case, then you may increase the -l parameter, or set the -i parameter to a high value (such as 2000) (on 10X linked read data, I usually set -l to 5).

 The cov module